wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-Capture of Fort Schlosser and Black Rock —
-Gen. Dearborn resigns his command to Gen.
+Capture of Fort Schlosser and Black Rock--Gen. Dearborn resigns his command to Gen.
-Boyd, on account of sickness — star nations declare war against Canada.
+Boyd, on account of sickness--star nations declare war against Canada.